 Next in our study, we compared the efficacy of the drugs under investigation regarding blood pressure decrease using two methods of intervention, one post-treatment and one pre-treatment.
 This comparison provides additional information regarding the treatment regime that may be beneficial in terms of duration of action and efficacy of the drug as well as the appropriate concentration.
 Post-treatment experiments were carried out using either a single or three sequential injections of the drug molecules.
-The first dose was 0.2 mg/kg, and it was chosen based on previous in vivo studies in which it was well tolerated.
-34 A comparison between single and sequential dosage revealed that there was a drug-dependent correlation.
-Using the single dose protocol with losartan, a significant lowering of the BP was maintained up to the 7th min.
-Mean arterial pressure levels did not significantly differ after the 12th min compared to the control, probably due to the acute desensitization of Ang II.
-Although, a further decrease in mean blood pressure was expected in the sequential protocol, this was not observed and the reason is not clear.
+The first dose was 0.2 mg/ kg, and it was chosen based on previous in vivo studies in which it was well tolerated.34 A comparison between single and sequential dosage revealed that there was a drug-dependent correlation.
+Using the single-dose protocol with losartan, a significant lowering of the blood pressure was maintained up to the 7th minute.
+MAP levels did not significantly differ after the 12th min compared with the control, probably due to the acute desensitization to Ang II.
+Although a further decrease in mean blood pressure was expected in the sequential protocol, this was not observed and the reason is not clear.
 However, it is possible that the study period was not suitable for the metabolism of the entire drug amount.
-The above results suggest that the sequential manner of administration is not an appropriate methodology for a dose-depended evaluation of the study compound.
+The above results suggest that the sequential manner of administration is not an appropriate methodology for a dose-dependent evaluation of the study compound.

-EXP3174 decreased the mean arterial pressure to the normal levels even from the first chosen dose of 0.2 mg/kg.
-In the single dose protocol, the duration of EXP 3174 action was sustained from the 7th min of the infusion up to the end of the study.
-The same pattern observed when three sequential doses were used and normal mean arterial pressure was observed from the first dose with no additional change after the 2nd and 3rd injection.
-These findings suggest that the use of a single dose protocol is sufficient to provide a safe intervention with the molecule under investigation in the post-treatment arm of the study.
-The maximal inhibitory effect of both molecules appeared after the 5th minute of the study, a time point that there is no evidence of desensitization to Ang II.
-In many previous reports the maximal inhibitory effect of losartan or EXP3174 was evident at 5 min post injection regardless the dose, the experiment procedure or the animal model which was used. ^{13,17} This may suggest that the 20 minutes study period of our protocol is a safe interval for the evaluation of a novel AT1 antagonist.
+EXP3174 decreased the MAP to the normal levels even from the first chosen dose of 0.2 mg/kg.
+In the single-dose protocol, the duration of EXP3174 action was sustained from the 7th minute of the infusion up to the end of the study.
+The same pattern was observed when three sequential doses were used and normal MAP was observed from the first dose with no additional change after the second and third injection.
+These findings suggest that the use of a single-dose protocol is sufficient to provide a safe intervention with the molecule under investigation in the

+Journal of the Renin-Angiotensin-Aldosterone System (Including other post-treatment arm of the study.
+The maximal inhibitory effect of both molecules appeared after the 5th minute of the study, a time point where there is no evidence of desensitization to Ang II.
+In many previous reports the maximal inhibitory effect of losartan or EXP3174 was evident at 5 min post-injection regardless the dose, the experimental procedure or the animal model which was used.^{13,17} This may suggest that the 20-minute study period of our protocol is a safe interval for the evaluation of a novel AT1 antagonist.